Bob Inglis: 2004

+2010

+2010 GOP primary results by precinct:

+2010 GOP primary runoff results by precinct:

 Inglis faced four challengers in the Republican primary—the real contest in this heavily Republican district.
 It was the first time he faced substantive primary opposition as an incumbent.
 The challengers included 7th Circuit (Spartanburg) Solicitor Trey Gowdy, state Senator David L. Thomas, college professor and former Historian of the U.S. House Christina Jeffrey, and businessman Jim Lee.

 In the June 8, 2010, primary election, Inglis finished second with 27 percent of the vote, well behind first-place finisher Gowdy's 39 percent.
 Inglis was forced into a June 22 run-off election against Gowdy.
 Although he had "racked up a reliably conservative record" during his six terms in the House, Inglis had been criticized by his primary opponents for certain votes, including his support for the Emergency Economic Stabilization Act of 2008 (which earned him the nickname "Bailout Bob") and his opposition to the Iraq War troop surge of 2007, and was portrayed as removed from the interests of the district.
 Inglis had attacked Gowdy's conservatism and questioned his opponent's support for creating a costly lake in Union County, South Carolina.

 In the runoff, Gowdy defeated Inglis in a landslide, 71–29 percent.
 Following his defeat in the Republican primary, Inglis criticized the Tea Party movement, which had supported his opponent's campaign, as well as the Republican Party for courting the movement, stating, "It's a dangerous strategy, to build conservatism on information and policies that are not credible."